15 Best AI Coding Tools in 2026: The Definitive Comparison

 | GitHub Copilot | 6/10 | Workspace feature still catching up |

-For data science specifically, vibe coding in Jupyter means describing an analysis in plain English and having the AI generate code cells.
-RunCell (opens in a new tab) is optimized for this workflow.
+For data science specifically, vibe coding in Jupyter means describing an analysis in plain English and having the AI adapt to execution order, variable state, outputs, and experiment results as they change.
+RunCell (opens in a new tab) is optimized for that notebook loop.

 FAQ